nickjj/ansible-security/README.md

 ```
 ---
 # Do you want to support ipv6?
-# If you change this to 'no' then you must disable/enable the firewall
+# You may want to change this to 'no' if you have issues with ufw-init when using OpenVZ VM
 security_ipv6: yes

 # Values can be: enabled, disabled or reset